ClouDesire/docusaurus/docs/onboarding.md

   previous one)
 * _Max_: End quantity for the current interval (may be empty in the last range to avoid defining an upper bound)
 * _Step_: should be greater than 1.
-Decide which are the effective quantities inside the specified interval that are selectable by customers (e.g. with an interval from 0 to 100 and a step of 5, customer can buy a quantity of 0 or 5 or 10 or 15 and so on)
+Decide which are the effective quantities inside the specified interval that are selectable by customers (for example with an interval from 0 to 100 and a step of 5, customer can buy a quantity of 0 or 5 or 10 or 15 and so on)
 * _Unit Price_: cost per quantity